ak68a/ak68a/README.md

-### Hi there 👋
+### Hi, I'm Alex 👋

+####  – Co-Founder & CTO at [Oversize Connect](https://apps.apple.com/us/app/oversize-connect/id6741709246) · Co-founder @ [Trio](https://trio.dev) · Builder of [AgendID}(https://github.com/ak68a/agentid-core) and [AgentPay](https://github.com/ak68a/agentpay-core).

+I craft high-performance iOS apps and backend systems that move money, people, and data — fast.
+My work spans real-time logistics, agentic commerce, and fintech infrastructure:

-#### I'm Alex – Lead Engineer at [Oversize Connect](https://apps.apple.com/us/app/oversize-connect/id6741709246), where I’m helping heavy haul truckers and pilot cars make more money faster and easier.
+- 📱 Built Oversize Connect, the go-to platform for heavy haul truckers and pilot cars

-My passion lies in crafting intuitive, high-performance iOS apps that solve real-world problems.
-At Oversize Connect, I get to do exactly that — working at the intersection of logistics and tech to streamline a part of the industry most people never think about.

-When I'm not deep in the API of things or fine-tuning UI transitions in SwiftUI, you’ll probably find me obsessing over clean architecture patterns or testing async flows in the wild.
-I’m all in on fintech — from crafting modern, SwiftUI-first architecture to designing delightful applications that move money fast.
+- 🛠 Co-founded Trio, a fintech-native dev partner helping companies like PayPal, LendingClub, Empower & Apex ship faster
+- 🔐 Created AgentID and AgentPay, a Go + Solidity toolkit for secure agent identity — part of [Agent Commerce Kit](https://www.agentcommercekit.com)

+I'm obsessed with clean architecture, async flows, and systems that just work — from SwiftUI frontends to Solidity smart contracts.

-- 🚀 I recently launched [Qrty](https://apps.apple.com/us/app/qrty/id6744279795) on the App Store, a simple QR code generator designed for effortless networking.
+- 🚀 Recently launched [Qrty](https://apps.apple.com/us/app/qrty/id6744279795), a minimalist QR generator for effortless networking
-- 🧪 Currently experimenting with smart contract development on the [Radius Platform](https://radiustech.xyz)
+- 🧪 Experimenting with smart contracts on the Radius Platform
-- 📫 How to reach me: hey [@] ak68a.co
-- ⚡ Fun fact: I once pushed a feature at 3 AM from a Walmart parking lot after some high-speed testing — still not sure if the coffee or adrenaline deserves the credit.
+- ⚡ Fun fact: once shipped a feature from a Walmart parking lot at 3AM — still unclear if it was coffee or adrenaline

+📫 hey [@] ak68a.co